Fabian Forte: Commercial peak

 Marcucci heavily promoted Fabian's next single, "Turn Me Loose", which was released in 1959.
 Marcucci used a series of advertisements saying "Fabian Is Coming", "Who is Fabian?", and finally "Fabian is Here".
 The promotional efforts worked; "Turn Me Loose" reached the Top Ten, peaking at number 9.

 "Turn Me Loose" was followed by "Hound Dog Man", (US number 9; UK number 46), and his biggest hit, "Tiger", which reached number 3 on the US chart.
 It sold over one million copies, and was awarded a gold disc by the RIAA.

 A review in Variety of a concert featuring Fabian in early 1959 declared the singer "was undoubtedly the standout of the show, who floors the kids with his gyrations and groans of “Hard Headed Woman,” “I'm a Man,” “Turn Me Loose” and, for an encore, “Stop Thief”."

 Other Fabian singles that charted included "String Along", "About This Thing Called Love" (written by a man who went on a crime spree) and "This Friendly World", which reached number 12 on the US chart.
-At age 15, he won the Silver Award as "The Promising Male Vocalist of 1958".
 His first album, Hold That Tiger reached the top 15 within two weeks.
 The song "Think of Me", although it did not chart in the US, was a big hit in some Asian countries including Sri Lanka in 1964.
 A review of Hold That Tiger in Variety stated, "Fabian is a hardbelting rocking singer who has the faculty of projecting his emotions.
 Fabian's voice is only adequate but be delivers with a beat that is undeniably commercial.
 Fine backing by combo and chorus lend an important assist."